Rick Perry Wants to Bail Out the Coal Industry

 “Coal’s share of the energy mix is at a record low,” said Michael Brune, the executive director of the Sierra Club, at the press conference.
 “In fact, coal plants are retiring at the exact same rate under President Trump as they were under President Obama.”

 Bloomberg’s funding will keep the Beyond Coal campaign running until 2020.
-He also announced $34 million to support the League of Conservation Voters and job retraining and economic-development programs in Appalachia.
+He also announced $34 million to support the League of Conservation Voters and job-retraining and economic-development programs in Appalachia.

 “The war on coal has never been led by Washington,” said Bloomberg.
 “It has been led by market forces that are providing cleaner and cheaper sources of energy, and by communities, cities, and states that want to protect public health.”